 Where can I learn more about my housing options at Western?

 How do I apply for my residence of choice and when will I be notified of my placement?

 Details of how to apply are on the Housing website.

 We are happy to help students select the program that is right for them, and to guide them through the application process.
-Our staff members speak a number of languages, including Chinese, Arabic, Spanish, French, Indonesian, Russian and Turkish.
+Our staff members speak a number of languages, including Mandarin, Arabic, Tagalog, Spanish, Portuguese, Albanian, Russian, Turkish and Slovenian.
 Please contact us with any questions.

 Phone: (519) 661-2111, extension 85252.